embrace-io/embrace-docs/docs/android/features/push-notifications.md

-    body – the body of the notification as a string (or null) topic – the notification topic (if a user subscribed to one), or null id – A unique ID identifying the message priority – the priority of the message (as resolved on the device) isDataType - a boolean indicating if the message is of type notification or data */
+    body – the body of the notification as a string (or null) topic – the notification topic (if a user subscribed to one), or null id – A unique ID identifying the message notificationPriority – the notificationPriority of the message (as resolved on the device) messageDeliveredPriority – the priority of the message (as resolved on the server) isNotification - a boolean indicating if it is a notification message. hasData - a boolean indicating if the message contains payload data.
+*/
 Embrace.getInstance().logPushNotification(
     @Nullable String title,
     @Nullable String body,
     @Nullable String topic,
     @Nullable String id,
-    @Nullable Integer priority,
+    @Nullable Integer notificationPriority,
-    boolean isDataType
+    @NotNull Integer messageDeliveredPriority,
+    @NotNull Boolean isNotification,
+    @NotNull Boolean hasData
 )
 ```